 As a former Apple employee, when I first saw the new H. Moser & Cie.
 Swiss Alp Watch, I laughed a lot.
-It’s just not characteristically, Swiss for an established brand like H. Moser & Cie. to take a shot at Apple, whose smartwatch ruffled a lot of feathers in the watch industry but ended up being a lackluster product (See: Sales are down since launch, FitBit is outselling Apple Watch, Newton comparisons, and overall fails).
+It’s just not characteristically, Swiss for an established brand like H. Moser & Cie. to take a shot at Apple, whose smartwatch ruffled a lot of feathers in the watch industry but ended up being a lackluster product.

 Sure, your brother, co-worker, and the majority of your Instagram friends ran to the store to buy an Apple Watch the minute they came out, but were they really part of the horological target market?
 Apple pushed complications (aka apps), accuracy (duh, it’s digital), and accessories (which was actually smart), all things we watch nerds love.
 I don’t know about you, but I felt unimpressed and somewhat offended by some of the Apple-sponsored terminology that my non-watch friends were citing to try to convince me to try the Apple Watch.